NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Corpse Tender's Font.md

 **Prerequisites** Corpse Tender Dedication
 * * *
 You easily tend to the wounds of the dead.
-You can cast [[Harm|Harm]] as a divine innate spell once per day.
+You can cast [[Spells/Harm|Harm]] as a divine innate spell once per day.
 This spell is heightened to half your level, rounded up.
 You can target only mindless undead with this spell.

 *Source: Pathfinder #181: Zombie Feast*
 *OGL*